 - Three or four year degree

 - Full or part-time program

 - You can enter this program directly from high school

 - You can begin this program off-campus

 What you will learn

-Investigate episodes of ancient and modern environmental catastrophe, examine chemical and isotopic signatures in rocks to trace the natural processes that have shaped the Earth and participate in the discovery of new energy and mineral resources.
-You will study Earth’s evolution and gain a better understanding of the physical, chemical and biological processes that affect the development of the Earth System.
+Investigate episodes of ancient and modern environmental catastrophes, examine chemical and isotopic signatures in rocks to trace the natural processes that have shaped Earth and participate in the discovery of new energy and mineral resources.
+You will study Earth’s evolution and gain a better understanding of the physical, chemical and biological processes that affect the development of Earth.